Matthew-Burkard/openrpc/docs/docs/basics.md

 For data classes to work properly use [Pydantic](https://docs.pydantic.dev/latest/).
-RPCServer will use Pydantic for JSON serialization/deserialization when calling methods and when generating docs with `rpc.discover`.
+RPCServer will use Pydantic for JSON serialization/deserialization when calling methods and for schema generation when getting docs with `rpc.discover`.

 ### Pydantic Example